On partially wrapped Fukaya categories: Introduction

 for a Lefschetz fibration $W$ with smooth fiber $F$.
 In the mirror picture, this corresponds to the pushforward functor from sheaves on a divisor to sheaves on the total space.
 The upshot is that a split-generating subcategory $\mathcal I$ can be found as the image under $\imath_\sigma$ of a split-generating subcategory $\tild{\mathcal I}\subset\W(\sigma)$.
 This reduces the problem of split-generation of partially wrapped Fukaya categories with strongly nondegenerate stops to that of fully wrapped Fukaya categories, for which \cite{GPS_gen} gives a good answer.

 Concretely, consider the Landau-Ginzburg model $(M,W)=\left(\C^3,xyz\right)$, which is mirror to the pair of pants.
-This has generic fiber $(\C^*)^2$, whose wrapped Fukaya category is generated by the single Lagrangian $\tild{L}=(\R_+)^2$.
-Because $\mathcal B$ is the image of a functor, we can replace it with a single Lagrangian $L$ which is the parallel transport of $\tild L$ over the arc that curves around $\sigma$.
-This expresses the trivial category $\mathcal W(\C^3)$ as a quotient of $\mathcal W_\sigma(M)$ by $L$, which means $L$ generates $\mathcal W_\sigma(M)$.
+Recall from Section \ref{sec:mirror symmetry} that this gives rise to a stop $\sigma_W$ which is symplectomorphic to the generic fiber of $W$.
+In this case the generic fiber is $(\C^*)^2$, whose wrapped Fukaya category is generated by the single Lagrangian $\tild{L}=(\R_+)^2$.
+Because $\mathcal B$ is the image of $\imath_{\sigma_W}$, we can replace $\mathcal B$ with a single Lagrangian $L=\imath_{\sigma_W}(\tild{L})$, which geometrically is the parallel transport of $\tild L$ over the arc that curves around $\sigma_W$.
+This expresses the trivial category $\mathcal W(\C^3)$ as a quotient of $\mathcal W_\sigma(M)$ by $L$, which means $L$ split-generates $\mathcal W_\sigma(M)$.
 This result is predicted by mirror symmetry in \cite{Abou-Auro}, where Abouzaid and Auroux compute the endomorphism algebra of $L$ in a ``fiberwise wrapped'' Fukaya category which is expected to agree with ours.